Please note this post contains major *SPOILERS* from the 2019 film Joker.

 1) Joker’s Origins in Other Adaptations

 Joker is notorious for telling falsehoods about his origin story.
-He tells different stories of how he became Joker to different people in order to better manipulate them.
+He describes different accounts of how he became Joker to different people to better manipulate them.

 In Batman: The Killing Joke, released in 1988, the Joker leaves his job at Ace Chemical Plant to pursue a career in stand-up comedy.
-Shortly thereafter, he realizes his comedy career isn’t taking flight.
-In order to support his pregnant wife and unborn child, the Joker enlists on a heist job with a few local criminals.
+Shortly after that, he realizes his comedy career isn’t taking flight.
+To support his pregnant wife and unborn child, the Joker enlists on a heist job with a few local criminals.

 But did this really happen?